 The guided reading level, accelerated reader, developmental reading assessment, and Lexile measurement levels are the four primary reading level systems.

-Let’s break down these several methods so you can figure out which one your child’s school uses or which one you might wish to utilize to track your child’s growth.
+Let’s break down these several methods so you can figure out which one your children’s school uses or which one you might wish to utilize to track your children’s growth.

 Guided Level Reading